Working with Patients, Communities & Organizations

 - Download the VA Research Flyer (PDF) detailing stakeholder engagement resources for research teams.

-The Wisconsin Network for Research Support (WINRS) is a patient and community engagement resource based at the UW School of Nursing.
-WINRS provides a suite of consultation services to help researchers effectively engage participants, especially people from under-represented communities or “hard to reach” populations.
+The Wisconsin Network for Research Support (WINRS) is a resource for patient and community engagement and research equity.
+WINRS provides a suite of consultation services to support researchers in effectively recruiting diverse study participants and engaging stakeholders to advise on projects, especially people from underrepresented and under-served communities.
 WINRS services are available to all UW-Madison researchers, as well as researchers at other institutions.
-WINRS consultation services are provided by Gay Thomas, Betty Kaiser, and Kaitlin Svabek.
-Barbara Bowers, PhD, School of Nursing, is the stakeholder engagement faculty lead, firstname.lastname@example.org.
+Services include consultation to:

 ICTR offers an array of funding opportunities, including awards for investigators interested in patient- and stakeholder-engaged research.
 These pilot funds support development of strong stakeholder engagement strategies needed for grant applications to PCORI or AHRQ.
 Previously funded projects are described here.